itisha89/Looker_GBQ_Power/README.md

-### README: BigQuery Data Analysis and Visualization Project
+# BigQuery Data Analysis and Visualization Project

 #### Project Overview
 This project focuses on leveraging Google BigQuery to analyze a dataset named `datasets.power`, which contains operational metrics of network devices, and visualizing the results using Looker Studio.
 The project demonstrates essential steps such as data exploration, transformation, and summarization, culminating in creating a dynamic and insightful dashboard.